jackfrancis/kamino/helm/vmss-prototype/README.md

   - e.g., `--set kamino.scheduleOnControlPlane=true`
   - Instructs the Kubernetes scheduler to require a control plane VM to execute the pod container on.
 If you're running a cluster configuration that doesn't have a `/etc/kubernetes/azure.json` with an Azure service principle configuration that permits the creation of resources in the cluster resource group, or if you're running in an MSI (system- or user-assigned identity) configuration which grants only control plane VMs a "Contributor" role assignment (but not worker node VMs), then you must use this. tl;dr this is a configuration which should work for almost all clusters (control plane VMs will *always* have the appropriate privileges in the cluster resource group), but in practice we default to `false` under the assumption that enough folks prefer _not_ to schedule anything on control plane VMs.

+- `kamino.newUpdatedNodes` (default value is `0`)
+  - e.g., `--set kamino.newUpdatedNodes=1`
+  - Immediately add nodes to the cluster in the updated node pool after `vmss-prototype` has successfully updated the VMSS model based on the target node's OS image.

 - `kamino.imageHistory` (default value is `3`)
   - e.g., `--set kamino.imageHistory=5`
   - Override the default if you wish to retain more or fewer Shared Image Gallery OS snapshot images in the VMSS-specific SIG Image Definition created by `vmss-prototype`.
 One SIG per VMSS will be created by `vmss-prototype`; invoking a custom value of `imageHistory` during a run of `vmss-prototype` will inform how many, if any, existing SIG images in that VMSS-specific SIG Image Definition to prune.